-Before I brought my first ducks home, I was doing some research on the best food to feed them.
-My local feed store carries several kinds of chicken feed and a “mixed flock” feed, but nothing specifically for water fowl.
-I had tried the mixed flock feed once before with my chickens and was pretty unhappy with it.
-It was marketed for being good for chickens, ducks, geese & turkeys from babies to adult.
-Sounds like the perfect solution right?
-I didn’t think so, at least not that brand.
-When my layer chickens were on the mixed flock feed there was a noticeable drop in egg production, and it is the only time we ever have seen the strange no shell soft eggs.
-This leads me to believe in an effort to provide nutrition for different age ranges and species it is shortchanging birds in some areas (or maybe it was just a bad brand, in either case it made me leary of trying it again).
+This leads me to believe in an effort to provide nutrition for different age ranges and species it is shortchanging birds in some areas.
+Maybe it was just a bad brand, in either case, it made me leary of trying again.
 When we added ducks to our flock, I knew I didn’t want to go back to the mixed flock feed.
-But in the absence of water fowl feed, what should we do?
-To save space and effort is it ok to just feed your ducks the same as your chickens?
+But in the absence of waterfowl feed, what should we do?
+To save space and effort is it ok to just feed your ducks chicken feed?

 Early Duckling Stage (0-2 weeks)

 If you can find waterfowl starter feed this is the best option.
 If you can’t find that, the second best would be to feed your ducklings chick starter crumbles.
 Ducklings grow much faster than chicks.
 To facilitate this fast growth, you want to be sure you are providing your ducklings with enough protein.
 Try to find a high protein chick starter (20-22% would be ideal) for those first two weeks if possible.
 At the very least, get one with 18% protein.